cgoldberg/multi-mechanize/docs/index.rst

     Performance & Load Tests in Python
 **************************************

-Multi-Mechanize is an open source framework for API performance and load testing.
-It allows you to run simultaneous Python scripts to generate synthetic transactions against a web site or service.
+Multi-Mechanize is an open source framework for performance and load testing.
+It runs simultaneous Python scripts to generate synthetic transactions against a remote site or service.

 Test output reports are saved as HTML (with PNG graphs), or JUnit-compatible XML for compatibility with CI systems.